 II.
 The 25% Or “Dinner” Rule

-This rule is applicable to canned and dry products.
-If the named ingredients contain at least 25% of the product (excluding the water for processing) but is less than 95%, the product name must include a qualifying descriptive term such as “dinner”.
-For example, “Chicken Dinner for dogs.
+This rule applies to canned and dry products.
+If the named ingredients contain at least 25% of the product (excluding the water for processing) but are less than 95%, the product name must include a qualifying descriptive term such as “dinner”.
+For example, “Chicken Dinner for dogs.”

 Including the added water, the said ingredient must still comprise 10% of the product.
-Descriptors are other than dinner may also be used such as “platter”, “entree”, “formula”, and “nuggets”.
+Descriptors other than dinner may also be used, such as “platter”, “entree”, “formula”, and “nuggets”.

 III.
 The 3% Or “With” Rule

-It’s also mandated that in the name “Beef Flavor Dog Food,” the word “flavour” must appear on the label in the same font, size, and colour as the word “beef”.
+It’s also mandated that in the name “Beef Flavour Dog Food,” the word “flavour” must appear on the label in the same font, size, and colour as the word “beef”.

 3. Net Quantity Statement